atecon/season_plot/README.md

 # season_plot

-Plot seasonal components of a time-series by frequency groups.

 This package computes and depicts a time-series across sub-periods, also called a Buys-Ballot plot.

 For instance, if one has a quarterly time-series one can plot the dynamics of each quarter across years.
 Vice versa, you may also be interested in plotting the dynamics of each year's quarter.

-Note, you may also try the user-written gretl package ```buys_ballot``` written by Ignacio Diaz-Emparanza and Riccardo (Jack) Lucchetti.
+Note, you may also try the user-written gretl package ```buys_ballot``` written by Ignacio Diaz-Emparanza and Riccardo (Jack) Lucchetti (http://ricardo.ecn.wfu.edu/gretl/cgi-bin/current_fnfiles/buys_ballot.gfn).
 It essentially shares similar features but does not support all frequency combinations.

 # Installation and usage